 Section 17.01.
+MEMBERSHIP

-MEMBERSHIP.
-There is hereby established a Zoning Board Of Appeals as authorized by Section 18 of the Township Rural Zoning Act, as amended.
-The Zoning Board Of Appeals shall consist of three (3) members appointed by the Township Board.
-One member may be a member of the Township Board.
+There is hereby established a Zoning Board Of Appeals as authorized by Section 601 of Michigan Zoning Enabling Act (Act 110 of 2006), as amended.
+The Zoning Board Of Appeals shall consist of five (5) members appointed by the Township Board.
 One member shall be a member of the Planning Commission.
-The remaining member shall be an elector who is not an employee or contractor of the Township.
+The remaining members shall be an elector who are not an employees or contractors of the Township.
 Each member shall be appointed for a term of three (3) years, except that the term of office of the members who are also members of the Township Board or Planning Commission shall terminate if their membership on the Township Board or Planning Commission terminates before the end of the three-year term.
 The Township Board may also appoint two (2) alternate members to three (3) year terms to serve whenever a regular member is unable to participate.
 The Zoning Board Of Appeals shall elect a Chairman, Vice-Chairman, and Secretary.
 A Township Board member may not serve as Chairman.

 Section 17.02.
-APPEALS.
+APPEALS

 An appeal may be taken to the Zoning Board Of Appeals by any person wishing to appeal for a variance from any ordinance provision or appeal any final decision of the Zoning Administrator or the Planning Commission, including special land use decisions.
-The Zoning Board Of Appeals shall also interpret the zoning map and rule on non-conforming uses and structures whenever the determination of the Zoning Administrator is appealed.
-All appeals must be applied for in writing on forms provided by the Town ship.
+The Zoning Board Of Appeals shall also interpret the zoning map and rule on nonconforming uses and structures whenever the determination of the Zoning Administrator is appealed.
+All appeals must be applied for in writing on forms provided by the Township.
 The Zoning Board Of Appeals shall give notice of the hearing to the parties involved.
 The Zoning Board Of Appeals shall publish a notice of public hearing in a newspaper of general circulation and shall give notice to owners of property within a minimum of three hundred (300) feet from the property lines of the property which is the subject of the appeal.
 Notice shall be given to property owners as shown on the latest tax assessment roll.
 Notice shall also be given to any occupants of structures within three hundred (300) feet, if the occupants are different than the owners.
 All notices shall be published, mailed or personally delivered at least fifteen (15) days prior to the hearing date.

 Section 17.03.
-AUTHORITY TO GRANT VARIANCES.
+AUTHORITY TO GRANT VARIANCES

 The Zoning Board Of Appeals shall have the authority to grant both use variances and non-use variances.
 Non-use variances may be granted whenever there can be shown to be practical difficulties in carrying out the strict letter of the Ordinance.
 Use variances may be granted whenever there can be shown to be unnecessary hardships imposed on the property owner if the strict letter of the Ordinance is carried out.
 The Township is authorized to grant use variances under the Michigan Zoning Enabling Act due to having exercised this power prior to February 15, 2006.

 Section 17.04.
-DECISIONS.
+DECISIONS

 The Zoning Board Of Appeals may require the appellant to provide such additional information as is necessary to make a decision.
 In making a decision, the Zoning Board Of Appeals may impose such conditions as it may deem necessary to comply with the spirit and purpose of the Zoning Ordinance.
 The Zoning Board Of Appeals shall decide appeals in such a manner that the spirit of the Ordinance is observed, public safety secured, and substantial justice done.
 The Zoning Board Of Appeals shall state findings and the grounds for each decision.
 Any conditions imposed by the Zoning Board Of Appeals shall meet the following requirements: